Boniich/Boniich/README.md

 My name is Ezequiel, but my friends tell-me Bonich.
 I'm from Argentina.

-- Front End Developer Jr
+⚡️ Front End Developer Jr.
-- I'm currently focusing on Web development
+💪 I'm currently focusing on Web development.
-- I'am on a continue process of creating personal projects, this allows me keep learning and getting better my skills.
+📖 I'am on a continue process of creating personal projects, this allows me keep learning and getting better my skills.
-- You can see all my projects in https://ezequielbonino.github.io/Portfolio/SPA/index.html
+💻 You can see all my projects in https://ezequielbonino.github.io/Portfolio/SPA/index.html

 <h3 align="left">🔗 Connect with me:</h3>
 <p align="left">